-On this one “pillar” page they've aggregated all their news, Tech Briefs, blogs, events, and video posts and built an SEO-optimized page like no other that connects through and around all their keyword-rich posts and landing pages and internal product pages.
+On this one "cluster" page they've aggregated all their news, Tech Briefs, blogs, events, and video posts and built an SEO-optimized page like no other that connects through and around all their keyword-rich posts and landing pages and internal product pages.
 The value to search engines in seeing one deep page with subcategories, as opposed to a few disjointed pages of such content, is extremely high.
-(This is especially advantageous to companies with limited product lines where natural keywords are organically posted with much repetition within this single page.)
+(This is especially advantageous to companies with limited product lines where natural keywords are organically posted with much repetition within this single cluster page.)

 Responsiveness and Load Speed